Facebook has almost 1.5 billion daily active users. With numbers like that, using Facebook to find your audience is easier than ever before.

 Creating a Facebook Page for Your Blog

-You’ll need to be signed into a personal Facebook account to create a page.
+You’ll need to be signed into a personal account on Facebook to create a new page.
 Once signed in, simply navigate to this link and select whether you’re a business/brand or community/public figure.

 You’ll be prompted to enter a page name – ensure this is the same as your blog name so your readers can best find you.
 Set the “category” that best describes your blog.
 Some common examples might be: